Les Noces de Pierrette

-Les Noces de Pierrette (English:The marriage of Pierrette) is a 1905 painting by the Spanish artist and sculptor Pablo Picasso.
+Les Noces de Pierrette (English: The Marriage of Pierrette) is a 1905 painting by the Spanish artist Pablo Picasso.
 While belonging chronologically to Picasso's Rose Period, it is artistically characteristic of the Blue Period, when the artist faced poverty and depression following the suicide of his friend Carlos Casagemas in 1901.

 Sales history

 The painting was acquired in 1907 by Josef Stránský, an art dealer and a friend of Picasso's.
 From 1945 to 1962, the painting was owned by Picasso's son Paulo Picasso.

 Around 1930, Georges Renand, owner of La Samaritaine department store, purchased the work.
 The painting was owned by the Swedish investment banker and merchant Fredrik Roos when it was sold at Binoche et Godeau in Paris on November 30, 1989.
 The buyer, Tomonori Tsurumaki, a real-estate developer, investment banker and owner of Autopolis racetrack, purchased the painting for the sum of $51,670,000, making it one of the world's most expensive paintings.